 It seems that we regularly get posts on our message board asking about high limit cards, so I thought I would dedicate a blog post to them.

-Here are our current updated picks for 2014.
-This post will be updated regularly with recommendations for the best high limit credit cards.
-This list is based on feedback from our forum and our product reviews.
+Here are our current updated picks for 2015.
+This post will be updated regularly with recommendations for the credit cards on which people report receiving the highest credit limits.
+This list is based on feedback from our forum, online research and our product reviews.
 Obviously though, results can different for everyone depending on their credit.

 For Excellent Credit: